ciarand/phoenix-showdown/README.md

 ## Benchmarking
+All non-Go benchmarks were performed on:

-Machine: iMac Intel Core i7 (3.4 GHz 4 Cores) 12 GB RAM
+- iMac Intel Core i7 (3.4 GHz 4 Cores) 12 GB RAM

+The Go benchmarks were performed on:

+- 2010 MacBook Pro (2.2 GHz 4 cores) 16 GB RAM

 All benchmarks run on a local dev machine are highly suspect.
 If you want more scientific these should really be done in a production server environment.

 ### Benchmarking Phoenix
 Elixir 0.14.2